rdlauer/articles/nativescript/code-samples/post.md

 <img src="listview-images-android-1.png" width="250" style="margin:20px 20px 20px 0px;border:1px solid black" /> <img src="listview-filter-image-ios-1.png" width="250" style="margin:20px 20px 20px 0px;border:1px solid black" /> <img src="listview-card-android-1.png" width="250" style="margin:20px 20px 20px 0px;border:1px solid black" />

-## Contributions Encouraged
+## Contributions Encouraged!

 Interested in contributing your own sample app?
-The data source behind our code samples sits [in this repo on GitHub](https://github.com/nativescript/code-samples).
+The data behind the marketplace code samples sits [in this repo on GitHub](https://github.com/nativescript/code-samples).

-Just follow our [simple contributor guidelines](https://github.com/NativeScript/code-samples/blob/master/CONTRIBUTING.md) and we'll be happy to include your app.
+Just follow our [simple contributor guidelines](https://github.com/NativeScript/code-samples/blob/master/CONTRIBUTING.md) and we'll be happy to include your app!

 ## Start Copying-and-Pasting

 The focus of our code samples is to provide the examples and building blocks you need to be successful with NativeScript.
-The [marketplace code samples](https://market.nativescript.org/?tab=samples) are here for you to fork to your heart's content, enjoy!
+The [marketplace code samples](https://market.nativescript.org/?tab=samples) are here for you to fork to your heart's content, enjoy! 💖